Rud156/ShooterGame/README.md

         - [X] Running
         - [X] Falling
         - [X] Landing
-- [X] Shoot controller which gives the actual direction where the Projectiles are to be launched
+- [X] ShootController that returns the correct direction where the projectile should be launched to hit the center of the screen